-If youth choose to attend a conference and/or other meeting related to their role on a county board committee (i.e. Wisconsin Counties Association meeting), they will do so at their own expense and are required to adhere to UW-Extension Youth Development Program guidelines.
+If youth choose to attend a conference and/or other meeting related to their role on a county board committee (i.e. Wisconsin Counties Association meeting), they will do so at their own expense and are required to adhere to Extension Kenosha County youth development program guidelines.